ait-tr/cohort34.2/basic_programming/lesson_32/homework.md

 <details style="margin-top: 16px">
   <summary style="cursor: pointer; color: blue;"><b>English</b></summary>

-## Task
+## Task 1

-Write an interface for CRUD (Create, Read, Update, Delete) operations.
+Write an interface for CRUD (C - Create, R - Read, U - Update, D - Delete) operations.
 The interface should be generic.

-Example of a non-generic interface:
+**Example of a non-generic interface**:

 ```java
 public interface ICrudService { // a non-generic interface with CRUD operations for objects of type Car